concordia-dcart/UE5_Dynamic_Synth/README.md

 ![VariSpeedSampler](./Screenshots/VariSpeedSampler.png)

 # Levels
 All interactions described below are contained within level Blueprints.
-These levels have been designed to clearly illustrate a simple implementation of a dynamic audio system using the sound modules included in the project.
+These levels have been designed to clearly ilillustrate a simple dynamic audio system implementation sound modules included in the project.
 ## DynamicSynth

 DynamicSynth illustrates a use case for the Quartz Clock.
 Quartz is initiated at BeginPlay.
 The player can arm/play and pause 3 Quartz synchronized sequences: Kick, HH and Bass.